google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 The basics of a healthy teen skincare routine

 For acne-prone or combination teen skin, the most effective routine is usually a simple one.
+Focus on four daily steps.

 Step 1: Cleanse

-Use a gentle cleanser morning and night to remove sweat, oil, and daily build-up without stripping.
+Use a gentle cleanser morning and night to remove sweat, oil and daily build-up without stripping.

 Step 2: Moisturise

 Hydration supports the skin barrier, even for oily or blemish-prone skin.
+Look for lightweight, non-greasy moisturising care.

-Step 3: Target acne-prone areas
+Step 3: Care for blemish-prone areas

-Step 4: Sun protection (Daily)
+Step 4: Sun protection (daily)

+Sunscreen is essential for all skin tones, especially when using exfoliating acids.
 Choose a lightweight, non-comedogenic SPF 50+, apply every morning, and reapply during sport or outdoor time.

 Consistency matters most

+With gentle skincare, visible improvements typically take time.
 Most teens notice changes after 4 to 8 weeks of consistent daily use.

 If irritation occurs, reduce frequency and seek professional medical advice for persistent or severe skin concerns.